bullhorn/rest-api-docs/source/includes/entityref/_placementtimeandexpensechangerequest.md

 # PlacementTimeAndExpenseChangeRequest

-Represents a change request that is submitted for a particular Placement.
-Placements cannot be directly modified; a user must submit a PlacementChangeRequest for approval.
+Represents a change request that is submitted for a particular Placement regarding employee time and expense data.
+Placement time and expense information cannot be directly modified; a user must submit a PlacementTimeAndExpenseChangeRequest for approval.
 Supports create, update, and delete operations.

 | **PlacementTimeAndExpenseChangeRequest field** | **Type** | **Description** | **Not null** | **Read-only** |
 | --- | --- | --- | --- | --- |